Anaplan’s Data and Security Policy

 • 3.3 Environmental Controls.
 Each facility includes controls regarding utilities such as power, air quality, temperature, humidity, lighting, fire suppression, and other environmental factors.

 • 3.5 Network Infrastructure.
-The internal network infrastructure is securely segmented using firewalls, Virtual Networks (VLANS) and Access Control Lists (ACLs) which limits the access and communication between systems and environments.
+The internal network infrastructure is securely segmented using firewalls, Virtual Networks (VLANS) and Access Control Lists (ACLs) which limit the access and communication between systems and environments.
 Systems and individuals are not permitted to reach other systems without proper authorization.

 • 3.6 Server Infrastructure.
 Every server is hardened and imaged to contain only the necessary services to operate.
 All hosts are subject to a regular patching and maintenance routine and are continuously monitored for vulnerabilities and security threats using industry-leading technology.
 All servers are controlled and managed by an automation system to ensure consistent configuration across the environment.